halilerkandev/github-repositories/README.md

 # GitHub Repositories

-Search any github users public repos with this app.
+Search any github users' public repos with this app.

 ## Run project